 Lalaga Le Hui Fono

-02 Nov 2024 - 11 May 2025
+02 Nov 2024 - 25 May 2025

-Lalaga: Le Hui Fono is an exhibition and programs that emerge from an ongoing commitment to deepen relationships of collaboration, mutual support, and reciprocity between Pasifika artists and communities in Taranaki and across Te Moana-nui-a-Kiwa.
+Lalaga: Le Hui Fono is an exhibition and programmes that emerge from an ongoing commitment to deepen relationships of collaboration, mutual support, and reciprocity between Pasifika artists and communities in Taranaki and across Te Moana-nui-a-Kiwa.

 The project draws from the practices and wisdom of Lalaga/Raranga/Lalanga in seeking to weave together new and existing connections through creative practice and generate outcomes that uplift the aspirations of local communities.